roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 ## Discovering the Importance of Structure

-During the writing, I compiled all the important bits into a **concept file** to keep the clarity of targets I set for the book.
+During the writing, I compiled all the important bits into a **concept file** to keep the clarity of the targets I set for the book.

 This comprehensive document was not intended to be a part of the book, but it provided a deep understanding of the book's subject matter and its intended audience.